adnan904/ComputationalArgumentation/assignment02/argument-mining-assignment/Explanation.md

 We used `n-grams` to capture the maximum context around each `token` in the training dataset.
 To implement the model we used `Pipeline` from `Sklearn` and passed it `CountVectorizer()` that calculates word embeddings (bow) for each token.
-Our `n-gram` logic is following.
+Our `n-gram` logic is the following.

 ```
 For each token:
-    if there exists 2 preceding and succeeding tokens in a sentence`:
+    if there exists 2 preceeding and succeeding tokens in a sentence`:
         n-gram_token = [preceedingToken1, preceedingToken2, targeToken, succeedingToken1, succeedingToken2]
     else:
         add `empty` string for corresponding slot.